-Allow me to introduce you to the 8 movements all people on planet earth should excel at, and as a bonus throw in a quick discussion on the difference between pushing and pressing, because we all know that question has been on your mind for a long time.
+Allow me to introduce you to the 8 fitness movements all people on planet Earth should excel at, and as a bonus throw in a quick discussion on the difference between pushing and pressing—because we all know that question has been on your mind for a long time.

-If you’re a lazy slob doing jackall, other than sitting behind the computer, stuff your mouth with chips and queso, but today you decided the time has come to turn yourself into a human being that’s prepared for anything that comes your way, whether that is jumping to avoid a runaway trolley barreling down the railway tracks, pushing a fat guy over the bridge, pulling your casino winnings home in a Gucci bag or running to escape last nights blind date, this article is for YOU!
+[With a bit of jest and all with the best intentions] If you’re a lazy slob doing jack all, other than sitting behind the computer, stuffing your mouth with chips and queso… but today you decided the time has come to turn yourself into a human being that’s prepared for anything that comes his way.
+Whether that is jumping to avoid a runaway trolley barreling down the railway tracks, pushing a fat guy over the bridge, pulling your casino winnings home in a Gucci bag, or running to escape last night’s blind date—this article is for YOU!

 INCOMPETENT GYM GO’ER

-Maybe you’ve been going to the gym for a long time, feel like you’re just missing out on something but you don’t know what it is, all you know is that you excel at pumping iron and your biceps are as big as your head, but you would not be able to jump onto a 1 metre box jump, pull yourself up, sprint 100m or lift a heavy object, well, today is your lucky day, as you are about to find out the 8 movements that all people should excel at.
+Maybe you’ve been going to the gym for a long time, and feel like you’re just missing out on something but you don’t know what it is.
+All you know is that you excel at pumping iron and your biceps are as big as your head, but you would not be able to jump onto a 1-meter box jump, pull yourself up, sprint 100m, or lift a heavy object.
+Well, today is your lucky day, as you are about to find out the 8 movements that all people should excel at.
 Without further ado.

-Pulling exercises work the upper body and mostly the posterior/back muscles, lats, delts, traps and rhomboids.
-Hot summers day, 30 floor high rise, you’re getting a bit of fresh air, you fall out of the window (yeah really) but are able to grab on to the ledge, you call for help, there’s no one home to help, you’re on your own!
+These pulling exercises work the upper body and mostly the posterior/back muscles, lats, delts, traps, and rhomboids.
+A hot summers day, 30-floor high rise, you’re getting a bit of fresh air, you fall out of the window (yeah really) but are able to grab on to the ledge, you call for help, there’s no one to help because you’re on your own!
 Are you able to pull yourself up or even hold on longer than 5 seconds for that matter?
 Bloody oath, even though this scenario is probably one in a million, wouldn’t you want to know you could hold on for at least 2 or 3 minutes and/or have enough strength to pull yourself up?

 Leg press could be included, but I’m not a big fan of machines, I haven’t used any for the past umpteen years, plus, you can’t beat the benefits of a front and back squat.
-With that said, the pushing and pressing exercises work the upper body and mostly the anterior/front muscles, delts/shoulders, pecs/chest and triceps.
-Imagine that clingy chick/dude that looked great last night when you had your beer goggles on, it’s now squeezing the life out of you to prevent you from escaping!
-Wouldn’t you want to know you have the strength to be able to push it off you?
+With that said, the pushing and pressing exercises work the upper body and mostly the anterior/front muscles, delts/shoulders, pecs/chest, and triceps.
+Imagine that clingy chick/dude that looked great last night when you had your beer goggles on, he/she is now squeezing the life out of you trying to prevent you from escaping!
+Wouldn’t you want to know you have the strength to be able to push her/him off you?
 Or perhaps you don’t go out, what about being able to push an assailant away?
 Crikey!

-When it comes to human movement and every day tasks, lifting is one of the primary movements everyone should choose to excel at if they could only choose one (squatting comes bundled with it).
-Lifting exercises work/target primarily the lower-body and work posterior and anterior muscles, hamstrings, glutes, quads, abductors and adductors.
-As soon as the upper-body is not aligned with the hips the core will also play a big role, think hip hinge, and of course the upper body comes into play because it’s the part that is holding the weight, but the lower-body should provide the force to lift.
+When it comes to human movement and everyday tasks, lifting is one of the primary movements everyone should choose to excel at if they could only choose one (squatting comes bundled with it).
+Lifting exercises work/target primarily the lower body and work posterior and anterior muscles, hamstrings, glutes, quads, abductors, and adductors.
+As soon as the upper body is not aligned with the hips the core will also play a big role, think hip hinge, and of course, the upper body comes into play because it’s holding the weight (but the lower body should provide the force to lift).
 It makes me cringe when I see people pick up heavy objects and use their backs!

 Everything from lifting pretty much applies to squatting.
 Righto.